 Cooking Directions

-Follow these step-by-step instructions to create your tortilla soup:
+Follow these steps to make your soup:

-- Heat olive oil in a large pot over medium heat.
+- Heat the olive oil in a big pot on medium heat.

 Tips for the Perfect Tortilla Soup